NumEconCopenhagen/NumEconCopenhagen.netlify.com/content/guides/python-installation.md

 **Step 1b: Extensions for Anaconda** (optional)

-1. Open "Anaconda Prompt" (you might need to run as administrator)
+1. Open "Anaconda Prompt" (you might need to run it as administrator)
 * Run: `conda install -c conda-forge jupyter_contrib_nbextensions`
 * Run: `jupyter notebook` (this opens a browser window)
 * In the "Nbextensions" tab I have choosen:

+    * Code prettify
+    * Codefolding (*can give problems with the gutter*, add delay in settings)
     * Collapsible Headings
-    * Codefolding (*can give problems with the gutter*, add delay in settings)
+    * Equation Auto Numbering
+    * Execture Time
     * Move selected cell
     * Split Cells Notebook
     * Table of Contents(2)